orbitalci/orbital/questions_and_notes.md

             - [RECOVERY!!!](https://blog.golang.org/defer-panic-and-recover)
 - docker login? - our repo creds model works for this currently, need to implement
 - tighter maven integration?
 - `ocelot kill <hash>` - add a quit channel
+- check out worker queue
+	- storing how long your commit waited on the queue
 - return to old package install list??
     - [docker get script for ex](https://get.docker.com/)

 ## little TODOs?:
 - `ocelot trigger jessishank/mytestocy <hash>` - to put on queue w/o bitbucket webhook
-- `ocelot status` - asks admin to get build runtime
-    - current / past stage info to be added to build_stage_details (currently build_failure_reason)
-    - queryable by:
-        - acctname
-        - acctname/repoName
-        - git hash

 - polling option? idk
+- `ocelot summary` comand takes in --acct or --hash ????
+- would be cool if we could take in regex like `--acct-repo=level11consulting/orchestr8*` ?
+- add `who triggered this` value to summary table
+- add *what* triggered this build
+	- command line trigger
+	- pr trigger
+	- commit trigger
+	- etc.

-## bugs:
+## done:
 ~~- when printing matching git hashes, should display corresponding acctname/repo like `ocelot summary` command~~ ~~- change client's --validate command to take in a value just like all the other commands~~ ~~- hash matching only works when you pass in full hash~~
-- fix dev mode (maybe fuck this)
-- fix html viewer displaying *oldest* matching git hash (maybe fuck this)